-Normal building hours on the Alliance campus are 8:00 a.m. - 9:00 p.m., Monday through Wednesday, 8:00 a.m. - 8:00 p.m. on Thursday, 8:00 a.m. - 4:00 p.m. on Friday and every other Saturday from 9:00 a.m. - noon.
+Normal building hours on the Alliance campus are 8:00 a.m. -9:00 p.m., Monday through Wednesday, 8:00 a.m. -8:00 p.m. on Thursday, and 8:00 a.m. -4:00 p.m. on Friday.
 There are no security guards on the Alliance campus.
 Depending on the building and its requirements, physical security mechanisms include locks and keys, and alarms are in place as well as close-circuit security camera systems.